ForgeEssentials/FEJSScripts/README.txt

 For ease of use, please include a js version and optionaly a ts version as well.
 This is because Forge Essentials requires ts scripts to be transpiled to js before they can be used.

+See the FE wiki how to get started with scripting here https://github.com/ForgeEssentials/ForgeEssentials/wiki/JS-Scripting